SuleimanFarah/sunpy/GSOC/2020/GSOC-2020-Abhijeet-Manhas.md

 ### 4.2 Filtering using Fido

-Before implementing this, first I’ll register QR objects based on the client by which they are used as raised in [issue #3732](https://github.com/sunpy/sunpy/issues/3732).
+Before implementing this, first I'll register QR objects based on the client by which they are used as raised in [issue #3732](https://github.com/sunpy/sunpy/issues/3732).
 Then add a search function to `UnifiedResponse` class of `fido_factory.py` similar to the way explained for the rest clients.

 <hr>